01 of 07

 - Water leaking around base of heater

-Before any troubleshooting is done,... make sure to prepare safely for the job by doing the following:
+Before troubleshooting, make sure to prepare safely for the job by:

 - Turn the gas pilot control valve to "pilot" setting.